-They believe that if we’re feeling overwhelmed by a bad day we should cancel all plans and just eat ice cream.
+They believe that if we’re feeling overwhelmed by a bad day we should cancel all plans, light a candle, and just eat ice cream.
 “Treat yo self!” says Aziz Ansari’s Tom Haverford of NBC’s hit comedy “Parks & Recreation.”

 The best kind of self-care though is proactive.

 It’s built into an individual’s life in a way that creates sustainability as one continues to prioritize creating stories of good in their day-to-day life.